 • De Rigueur 2 — Bourbon, Scotch, Grapefruit juice, Honey syrup

-• Black Scott — Scotch, Root liqueur, Blackstrap Bitters, Club soda, Grade A dark amber maple syrup, Cinnamon stick
+• Black Scott — Scotch, Root liqueur, Blackstrap Bitters, Club soda, Grade A dark color and robust taste maple syrup, Cinnamon stick

 • Haru High Booru — Scotch, Shochu, Peychaud's Bitters, Bitters, Club soda